Show All Answers

 This would be considered a public disturbance, and needs to be addressed by the Sheriff Department (951) 776-1099.

-Per the contract by and between the City and each hauler, a rate increase is usually awarded in May of each year.
+Per the contract by and between the City and Burrtec, a rate increase is usually awarded in May of each year.
 The hauler is entitled to an inflationary increase that City Staff review for accuracy.
 Once the review is complete, City Staff submit the rate increase to the City Council for consideration.

 The haulers are contractually entitled to modest rate increases tied to an inflation formula.